-It’s currently not possible to install updates on any version of Windows that is older than Windows 7 with Service Pack 1.
+By default, it’s no longer possible to install updates on any version of Windows that is older than Windows 7 with Service Pack 1 and the SHA-2-signing servicing stack update installed.
 On this page, I’ll explain how I found this out, what causes this problem, and what options you have left to update old versions of Windows.

-I was recently fixing another old computer and had to reinstall Windows Vista Home Premium on it.
+In August 2020, just a month after I’ve restored my VAIO UX, I was fixing another old computer and had to reinstall Windows Vista Home Premium on it.
 Yes, I know that’s old and unsupported since 3 years, but it’s not a computer that’s going to be used for any sensitive things online.

-Like always, I’ve used a DVD with Service Pack 2 already included, but this time I couldn’t get it to install any updates.
+Like with the VAIO UX, I manually updated it with Service Pack 2, but this time I couldn’t get it to install any updates.

-Normally, Windows Update would take almost forever to search at first, and I’ve frequently used http://wu.krelay.de/en/vista.htm to fix this issue.
-Afterwards, I could install the rest of the updates like normal.
+Normally, Windows Update would take almost forever to search at first, and I’ve frequently used the website http://wu.krelay.de/en/vista.htm to fix this issue.
+Afterwards, I could install the rest of the updates relatively easy.

 This time, however, Windows update kept giving me error 80244019.
 “Windows Update encountered an unknown error” was all it said.
 The help of Windows Vista contained nothing about this error and by Googling it, i couldn’t find much initially.